-- o Hawaiian Airlines May Day 2022, presented by The Hawaiian Islands took place on May 1, 2022 at the Bishop Museum and also livestreamed online.
+- Kauaʻi: - Kaua'i Songwriters Music Festival took place at the Hilton Garden Inn Kaua'i Wailua Bay on May 7, 2022.
+There was an estimated 100 attendees which were mostly residents. - Kaua'i Museum Cultural Exhibit is an ongoing program taking place throughout the year.
+The current exhibit- The Art of Kapa is now open to view by docent tour. - Oʻahu: - Hawaiian Airlines May Day 2022, presented by The Hawaiian Islands took place on May 1, 2022 at the Bishop Museum and also livestreamed online.
 The in-person event was limited to 100 attendees due to COVID-19 precautions and the livestream event reached a global audience.
-Virtual attendance data will be report in the project's final report. - o We Are Samoa Festival took place at the Polynesian Cultural Center from May 4-12, 2022.
-There was an estimated 300-400 attendees which included a mix of residents and visitors.
+Virtual attendance data will be report in the project's final report. - We Are Samoa Festival took place at the Polynesian Cultural Center from May 4-12, 2022.
+There was an estimated 300-400 attendees which included a mix of residents and visitors. - Maui Nui: - Talk Story, Sew & Feast in Makawao Town is an ongoing project that takes place every Thursday throughout the year.

-Maui Nui:

-- Talk Story, Sew & Feast in Makawao Town is an ongoing project that takes place every Thursday throughout the year.
 Average attendance is about 12 people, mainly residents. - Maui Classical Music Festival took place from May 10-22, 2022 at the Wananalua Congregational Church, Keawala'i Congregational Church in Mākena, and King Kekaulike Performing Arts Center.
-The five events had an estimated attendance of about 900 total attendees, mostly residents.

-Hawai'i Island:

-- May Mele & Lei Month took place from May 1-31, 2022 at the Volcano Art Center.
-There was an estimated 125 attendees on the first day of the program. - O Cacao Education & Culinary Exploration Big Island Chocolate Festival 2022 took place from May 11-14, 2022 at the Original Hawaiian Chocolate Factory & Waikoloa Beach Marriott Resort.
+The five events had an estimated attendance of about 900 total attendees, mostly residents. - Hawai'i Island: - May Mele & Lei Month took place from May 1-31, 2022 at the Volcano Art Center.
+There was an estimated 125 attendees on the first day of the program. - Cacao Education & Culinary Exploration Big Island Chocolate Festival 2022 took place from May 11-14, 2022 at the Original Hawaiian Chocolate Factory & Waikoloa Beach Marriott Resort.
 Attendance was a mix of residents and visitors and had an estimated 30 attendees at each event offered. - 61st Hawaiian International Billfish Tournament (July 30, 2022 event date).
 Organizers announced on May 6, 2022 that the tournament has been postponed due to post pandemic issues including uncertainty/restrictions around travel logistics and with rapidly rising costs in all areas of tournament expenses.

-Statewide:

-- o Hawai'i FoundHer Experience Tour took place on May 21, 2022 in Waialua, O'ahu.
-An estimated 20 attendees of mainly visitors participated in the tour. - o Make Music Hawai'i 2022 Curating Multiple Music Events Statewide is an ongoing project that takes place throughout the state.
+- Statewide: - Hawai'i FoundHer Experience Tour took place on May 21, 2022 in Waialua, O'ahu.
+An estimated 20 attendees of mainly visitors participated in the tour. - Make Music Hawai'i 2022 Curating Multiple Music Events Statewide is an ongoing project that takes place throughout the state.
 The event evaluated took place on May 21st at the Royal Hawaiian Center.
 There was an estimated 300 attendees which included a mix of residents and visitors.